 Figure 1 shows the output from our model run.
 The disk is gradually eroded from the outside edge inward, first by FUV radiation and then by EUV.
-After $1.25 \times$ $10^5$ yr, the gas disk has been removed entirely outward of 5 AU, and continued UV flux will remove no additional gas inward of this distance.
+After 1.25×10^5 yr, the gas disk has been removed entirely outward of 5 AU, and continued UV flux will remove no additional gas inward of this distance.
 Dust throughout the disk is partially but not fully removed: between 5 and 50 AU, the disk is left with roughly 4 Earth masses of dust, or 3% of its original dust mass.
-This dust has condensed to the midplane and is not entrained in the photo-evaporative outflow.
-It meets the instability criteria of Youdin & Shu (2002), indicating that km-scale planetesimals could spontaneously form.
-Beyond 50 AU the dust density is not high enough to meet the instability criteria.
-Between 1 and 5 AU, an additional 20 Earth masses of solid material remains; this material is unaffected by external photo-evaporation and thus although it has settled, does not become unstable because gas motions inhibit collapse.
+This dust has condensed to the midplane and is not entrained in the photoevaporative outflow.
+It meets the instability criteria of Youdin & Shu (2002), indicating that kilometer-scale planetesimals could spontaneously form.
+Beyond 50 AU, the dust density is not high enough to meet the instability criteria.
+Between 1 and 5 AU, an additional 20 Earth masses of solid material remains; this material is unaffected by external photoevaporation and thus, although it has settled, does not become unstable, because gas motions inhibit collapse.

-We have performed a second run on a disk with all of the same characteristics, except that the gas and dust densities $\Sigma_g$ and $\Sigma_d$ were increased to three times their nominal values, giving a disk mass of $0.06M{\odot}$ .
+We have performed a second run on a disk with all of the same characteristics except that the gas and dust densities Σ_g and Σ_d were increased to 3 times their nominal values, giving a disk mass of 0.06 M{\odot} .
 In this run, the general behavior was similar to that shown in our nominal run.
-However, between 5 and 50 AU nearly 140 Earth masses of material remained, or 40% of the original dust mass.
+However, between 5 and 50 AU, nearly 140 Earth masses of material remained, or 40% of the original dust mass.
 The entire remaining disk met the instability criteria.
 The highly nonlinear dependence between the disk mass and the fraction of dust retained is due to the fact that nearly all the additional mass goes directly to the midplane.
 Initial results indicate that this trend continues with even higher dust masses.